unytics/static_bi/README.md

 ### 1. Add BI components in a html file

-To follow the evolution of stocks value of some companies over time, create an html file with:
+To follow the evolution of stocks value of some companies over time, create an html file with this content:

 ``` html title="my_first_dashboard.html"